lpc-rs/lpc8xx-hal/CONTRIBUTING.md

 # Contributing to LPC82x HAL

 Thank you for considering to work on LPC82x HAL.
-This document will give you some pointers and explain the guidelines that you need to be follow.
+This document will give you some pointers and explain the guidelines that you need to follow.

 ## Opening issues

 If you found a problem, please open an issue on the [GitHub repository].
-If you're not sure whether you found a problem or not, just open an issue anyway.
-We'd rather close a few invalid issues than miss any real problems.
+If you're not sure whether you found a real problem or not, just open an issue anyway.
+We'd rather close a few invalid issues than miss anything relevant.

 ## Contributing changes

-If you want to contribute an change to LPC82x HAL, please open a pull request on the [GitHub repository].
-The best way to open a pull request is usually to just push a branch to your fork, and click the button that should appear near the top of your fork's GitHub page.
+If you want to contribute a change to LPC82x HAL, please open a pull request on the [GitHub repository].
+The best way to open a pull request is usually to just push a branch to your fork, then click the button that appears near the top of your fork's GitHub page.

 If you're having any problems with completing your change, feel free to open a pull request anyway and ask any questions there.
 We're happy to help you get your changes across the finish line.